Cans of paint

 Residents in the pilot area will still receive the same large brush collection service they always have, but they will choose when their collections take place rather than being given a collection schedule.

 Austin has a goal of reaching zero waste by 2040.
 This means reducing the amount of trash sent to landfills by 90%.
-You can help by reducing the trash you create, reusing or donating items and recycling in your home.
+Residents of multifamily properties (apartments, dorms, condos, assisted living facilities and nursing homes) can help by reducing the trash you create, recycling, composting, and reusing or donating items.

 Special events within the City of Austin are required to submit waste management information as part of the Special Events Ordinance.
 Get information about obtaining a special event permit.

 Austin Resource Recovery provides curbside collection of recycling to single-family households up to four-plexes in Austin.
-Place mixed paper, plastic, metal and glass directly in your blue recycling cart; no sorting is required!
+Place mixed paper, hard plastic (no bags), metal and glass directly in your blue recycling cart; no sorting is required!

 The Soil Kitchen was an annual event in Austin, Texas, that provided a free opportunity for food growers to test what is in their soil.
 Soil testing helps food growers know what nutrients their soil may lack and if harmful heavy metals are present.
 The final Soil Kitchen event was held March 4, 2023 at Givens Recreation Center.

-Austin Resource Recovery resumed standard operations for large brush collection on July 1, 2023.
-Customers normally receive two curbside collections per year.
+Austin Resource Recovery customers receive two curbside large brush collections per year.

 The Universal Recycling Ordinance (URO) supports Austin’s zero waste goal.
 The ordinance requires: